-You may have heard of the term Fair use, and that it allows you to use copyright protected material in your videos.
-It does to some extent, but it is important to note that Fair Use, is a legal defence, not an exemption.
+You may have heard of the term Fair use and that it allows you to use copyright-protected material in your videos.
+It does to some extent, but it is important to note that Fair Use is a legal defense, not an exemption.
 Even so, taking one’s work and putting it into a music video doesn’t even fall under fair use.
-If the video was for educational purposes or was a criticising of a video (and even then only at clips at a time), the uploader may have a defence.
+If the video was for educational purposes or was a criticizing of a video (and even then only at clips at a time), the uploader may have a defense.

-YouTube now offers the ability to place a watermark over your footage either at the start, end or for the entire duration of the video.
+YouTube offers the ability to place a watermark over your footage either at the start, end, or for the entire duration of the video.
 Unfortunately, the watermark is removed from video downloaders.
 So it is essential that you double up on watermarking your work.

-Be inventive here, link it to a social media account or your website.
-My twitter tag is my actual name, so I’ve watermarked my videos with my twitter handle.
-I place this just above the letterboxing so if anyone is going to try and crop it out, then they are going to have a very small aspect ratio.
-You may worry about it disrupting the viewer, but a good dozen of your favourite cable shows have their little watermark appearing on the bottom edge in and out of the show and most viewers hardly notice.
+Be inventive here; link it to a social media account or your website.
+My Twitter tag is my actual name, so I’ve watermarked my videos with my Twitter handle.
+I place this just above the letterboxing, so if anyone will try and crop it out, they will have a small aspect ratio.
+You may worry about it disrupting the viewer, but a good dozen of your favorite cable shows have their little watermark appearing on the bottom edge in and out of the show, and most viewers hardly notice.

 Actively Search For Your Content

-At some point each week I’ll spend 30 minutes searching YouTube for my name.
+At some point each week, I’ll spend 30 minutes searching YouTube for my name.
 As stated earlier, people often think that putting credits in the channel will exempt them from copyright claims.
 It doesn’t.
-If people have put your name in the tags or description, then it’s going to show up in the search results.
-If these uploaders haven’t asked you or are using your footage in a way that doesn’t fall under fair use.
+If people have put your name in the tags or description, it will show up in the search results.
+Suppose these uploaders haven’t asked you or are using your footage in a way that doesn’t fall under fair use.
 Ask them to remove it, no reply.

-YouTube offers an automated program like this called Content ID, to apply you must fill in this form, however, there is a criteria to meet.
-The Content ID system is for more established users who upload on a regular basis and are prone for their videos to be swiped.
+YouTube offers an automated program like this called Content ID.
+To apply, you must fill in this form.
+However, there are criteria to meet.
+The Content ID system is for more established users who upload regularly and are prone for their videos to be swiped.

 It seems like this isn’t a fight you’re going to win, but you can help strengthen the stronghold.